Agriculture

 How Ridge and Furrow Irrigation Works?

-The driving force behind the ridge and furrow method is gravitational pull.
+The Ridge and Furrow irrigation method works with the help of gravity, which allows water to flow naturally.
 Vertical channels (furrows) are formed between crop rows.
 The furrow shape and size rely on the spacing between crop rows and crop type.

 The slope of a furrow regulates the speed of water flowing through it.
-For optimal surface drainage, a minimum furrow slope of 0.05% is required.
+A slight slope of at least 0.05% is needed for smooth water movement.
 Implementing the furrow method begins with constructing ridges and furrows across the field.

 • Land preparation implements such as ridgers can cut and turn the soil in opposite directions to form ridges.
 Some of the top models of ridger available on Tractorkarvan are Fieldking Ridgers, Farmking Ridgers and Krishiking Ridgers.